TimnaKleinmanCitriLab/Citri-Lab-Correlation/README.md

 Many functions take as input a description vector.
 This is a vector that describes the type of data to run the function on.
 There are three types of data - Task, Passive and Free.
 Each one has sub-options one should pass functions via the description vector:
 * Task - The vectors shape should be ["Task", "divideBy"], where "dividedBy" means the type of activity the recording was cut by (lick, movement, onset, etc.).
 E.g. ["Task", "lick"].
-* Passive - The vectors shape should be ["Passive", "state", "soundType", "time"], where state is whether the mouse was awake or anasthesized, soundType is BBN or other sound options, and time is pre or post training.
+* Passive - The vectors shape should be ["Passive", "state", "soundType", "time"], where state is whether the mouse was awake or anasthesized, soundType is BBN or FS sound options, and time is pre or post training.
 E.g. ["Passive", "state", "soundType", "time"].
 * Free - The vectors shape should be ["Free", "divideBy", "time"], where divide by can be wither concat (meaning the hole signal without division) or movement, and time means pre or post training.
 E.g. ["Free", "movement", "pre"].

-#### Standard Function Values
+### Standard Function Values
-After some calibration. we have chosen to work with the following parameters -
+After some calibration we have chosen to work with the following parameters -
-* **

-Things to add:
-- Default values I used for functions
-- important functions
+* Smoothing - 300 samples.
--
+* Downsample - 10 samples.

-***

-The proper way to use this program is first to create the wanted mice (mouse types are sub-classes of Mouse, look at Main for examples).
-By creating them they are automatically updated/added to the relevant mouseList (according to their type).
-Then, you can either use each mouse separately or use the mouseList to analyze all the mice (Both are saved in a path saved as a static property).

-**NOTICE**: In order to use the mouse list, you need to load the list, and then use the mouseList.loadMice() function to load the mice themselves and not just their paths.

-The relevant functions are under "Plot" title (see elaboration in each section separately)

-## Saving the data
-When parsed by me, passive has the following categories -

- 1. State - awake/anesthetized
- 2. Sound Type - BBN / FS
+* Time window - 1 seconde.
- 3. Time - pre / post
+* Time window shift - 0.1 seconds.

-these categories are used for the plots, and for the description vector.
+*Note:* Before using 1 second time window we used 3 seconds time window.
+There main things were similar between the two, but taking a smaller time window "smoothed" the correlation less and we felt like it was able to capture small neuances better (although it catches more noise as well).

+# Old Documentation

-# Mouse
+## Mouse

-## Use
+### Use
 Notice that in a lot of function a description vector is needed.
 It's built as so -
 - For Task signals ["Task", "divideBy"],
 	- eg. ["Task", "lick"]
 - For Passive signals ["Passive", "state", "soundType", "time"],
 	- eg.  ["Passive", "awake", "BBN", "post"]

-## Useful functions
+### Useful Functions
 The most useful functions are the plot functions and are:
 * plotAllSessions
 * plotComparisonCorrelation